-The term used to describe a type of fabric or textile that goes on the inside (or unseen side) of a fabric.
-Primarily used to add rigidity, shape and strength to textiles, interfacing can come in fusible and non-fusible variants.
+This term is used to describe a type of fabric or textile that goes on the inside (or unseen side) of a fabric.
+Primarily used to add rigidity, shape, and strength to textiles, interfacing can come in fusible and non-fusible variants.

-- Fusible interfacing is interfacing that use heat and pressure (i.e. ironing) to adhere – or “fuse” – to a fabric.
+- Fusible interfacing is interfacing that uses heat and pressure (i.e. ironing) to adhere – or “fuse” – to a fabric.

-- Non-fusible interfacing is interfacing that do not use heat and pressure to adhere to a fabric and must instead be sewn on.
+- Non-fusible interfacing is interfacing that does not use heat and pressure to adhere to the fabric and must instead be sewn on.

 Light in weight and of varying thickness, batting can be handmade or machine crafted and most often come in thicknesses of between ¼” – 1¼”.

 The word “twill” refers to a specific weave pattern distinguishable by its distinct diagonally parallel-lined weave.
 The weave itself varies in terms of complexity and the fabrics used and is the weaving pattern used in chino, houndstooth, and herringbone fabrics.

 PVC Fabric is glossy or shiny fabric backed with polyester.
 It is used in almost every industry including furniture, awnings, shoes, clothing, sports equipment, camping supplies, backpacks, awnings, truck tarps, truck covers and sidewalls, inflatables, commercial sewing projects, and patio enclosures, among many other uses.